kgrzybek/modular-monolith-with-ddd/docs/catalog-of-terms/Strategy-Pattern/README.md

 ---

-If we have a close look at our example of adding a 'like' to a `MeetingComment`, we can notice the elements of the strategy pattern.
+If we have a close look at our example of buying a `Subscription`, we can notice the elements of the strategy pattern.

-* `AddMeetingCommentLikeCommandHandler` is the calling code, so it represents the **Client**.
+* `BuySubscriptionCommandHandler` is the calling code!
+Also the handler, indirectly via the `PriceListFactory` sets the current *strategy* of `PriceList`, so their combined interaction represents the **Client**.
-* `MeetingComment` is the object which maintains a reference to a sets of business rules, so it represents the **Context**.
-Since `MeetingComment` extends `Entity` it has access to `CheckRule`.
-This method is used to *set the strategy*, which in this case is any kind of business rule.
+* `PriceList` is the object which maintains a reference to a pricing strategy, so it represents the **Context**.
-* `IBusinessRule` represents the **Strategy interface**.
+* `IPricingStrategy` represents the **Strategy interface**.
-* `CommentCanBeLikedOnlyByMeetingGroupMemberRule` & `CommentCannotBeLikedByTheSameMemberMoreThanOnceRule` are the implementations of `IBusinessRule` so they represent the **Concrete strategies**.
+* `DiscountedValueFromPriceListPricingStrategy`, `DirectValueFromPriceListPricingStrategy` and `DirectValuePricingStrategy` are the implementations of `IPricingStrategy` so they represent the **Concrete strategies**.

 ---

+ The interaction of the `BuySubscriptionCommandHandler` and `PriceListFactory` is a good example of leveraging multiple design patterns.
+Check out [Factory Pattern](../Factory-Pattern/) to learn more.

 Strategy should not be confused with [Decorator](../Decorator-Pattern/)!!!
 *A strategy lets you change the guts of an object, while decorator lets you change the skin.*